jrmiddle/fpinswift-beta/03-Map,filter,reduce.md

 ## What this chapter is about

 First-class functions are prevalent in Swift's standard library.
 Functions that take functions as arguments are sometimes called *higher-order* functions.
-In this chapter, we will tour some of the higher-order functions functions on Arrays and Dictionaries from the Swift standard library.
-By doing so, we will introduce Swift's *generics*, which we illustrate by writing a small library inspired by C#'s Language Integrated Queries (LINQ).
+In this chapter, we will tour some of the higher-order functions functions on Arrays from the Swift standard library.
+By doing so, we will introduce Swift's *generics* and show how to write assemble complex computations on arrays.

 ## Introducing generics